 1. Continuous State Awareness

 Systems that update exposure, margin, swap status, and triggers in near-real time — not in batches.
+If it updates every 20 seconds, it's already too slow.

 2. Reflex Rules